 8. A Zippered RFID Blocking Wallet

 RFID blocking wallets protect your credit and debit cards as you go through airports getting to Cuba.
-There’s a high probability you won’t be using debit or credit cards in Cuba but you need to know that everything is safe.
+There’s a high probability you will be using debit or credit cards in Cuba so you need to know that everything is safe.

 9. Sounds Weird But Snacks Should be on Your Cuba Packing List